-As I have lived in both Toronto and Vancouver, my view is from both those cities.
+As I live in both Toronto and Vancouver, my view is from both those cities.
 My Toronto friends find my B.C. boosterism “bor…ing” and undoubtedly “naïve.”
 My Vancouver family and friends concede that Toronto is an exciting city but, “How could you ever give up Vancouver to live there?”
-One of my goals will be to reconcile these differences, and perhaps entice British Columbians to love Toronto as I do.
+One of my goals is to reconcile these differences, and perhaps entice British Columbians to love Toronto as I do.
 And vice versa.

 We are, furthermore, a diverse community where increasing numbers of our population have their direct connections with countries and cultures abroad.
 Our country, however, is so vast, our regions so self-contained, and our citizens so grounded in their local areas that the glories of the entire country are often unknown.
 I would like to add a link to the cross-Canada chain.